kornesh/covid19-diagnostic-tool/README.md

 - This machine learning model achieves 90% ± 5 accuracy in identifying covid19 cases using X-rays.
 This is merely a preliminary experiment and is *not* suitable for clinical diagnostics due to limited, crowdsourced dataset
 - Inspired by [a study in China](https://www.medrxiv.org/content/10.1101/2020.02.14.20023028v4) which uses CT scans and machine learning to screen patients for covid-19.
 CT-scans are probably a better option for dataset, since covid-19 symptoms such as pulmonary nodules can be easily seen in a CT scan than X-rays.
 Unfortunately, this dataset is even more limited.
 - Also, there's [a study](https://pubs.rsna.org/doi/10.1148/radiol.2020200642) that suggests CT scans are better for diagnostics than RT-PCR tests.
 - Code and results are [open sourced](https://github.com/kornesh/covid19-diagnostic-tool/blob/master/COVID19_Diagnostic_Tool.ipynb).
-Feedbacks are welcomed.
+Feedback is welcome.

 ## Model
 - ResNet50 with [one-cycle policy](https://sgugger.github.io/the-1cycle-policy.html) and [progressive image resizing](https://www.fast.ai/2018/08/10/fastai-diu-imagenet/)